The Black Sleep: Reception

-Amongst contemporary reviews, Variety wrote that the film "plays the horror tale fairly straight so what's happening is not too illogical until the finale wrapup, when all restraint comes off and the melodramatics run amok. ...Basil Rathbone is quite credible as the surgeon, enough so that the brain operations he performs will horrify many viewers"; and The Motion Picture Exhibitor noted that "Rathbone has a grand time as the mad scientist, assisted nobly by some of the best names in the horror field.
+Among contemporary reviews, Variety wrote that the film "plays the horror tale fairly straight so what's happening is not too illogical until the finale wrapup, when all restraint comes off and the melodramatics run amok. ...Basil Rathbone is quite credible as the surgeon, enough so that the brain operations he performs will horrify many viewers"; and The Motion Picture Exhibitor noted that "Rathbone has a grand time as the mad scientist, assisted nobly by some of the best names in the horror field.
 Audiences should be frightened plenty, and past experience proves that this can mean good grosses...
 Sure, a lot of it is corny, but it is all good fun in a grisly, frightening manner."

 John Stanley calls the film "Barely watchable, despite a zoo-like cast.".
 According to Michael Weldon, "Never before (or since) have so many horror actors been brought together and told to act like mongoloids.
 Never have so many actors been wasted.
 Only Basil Rathbone and Akim Tamiroff get to play semirational characters."

 Home media

-The Black Sleep was released by Kino on Blu-ray in 2016 and contains audio commentary by Tom Weaver and David Schecter.
+The Black Sleep was released by Kino Lorber on Blu-ray in 2016 and contains audio commentary by Tom Weaver and David Schecter.